Congratulations on your continued progress in your music education!

 Yes, there are many athletes (Freshmen through Varsity levels) involved in the music program at MCHS.
 Because music is a class during the school day, the music and sports schedules rarely overlap.
 If they do, the teacher and coach will work together to help resolve the conflict.

-Yes, the bus system makes it easy for West students to travel over to East for concert band.
-You will travel during your lunch period and then immediately bus back to West Campus after concert band ends.
+Yes, the bus system makes it easy for West students to travel over to East for Freshman Band.
+You will travel during your lunch period and then immediately bus back to West Campus after Freshman Band ends.

 9. Are there opportunities outside of the school day for me to get more involved in the band program?

 Yes, we have the Marching Warriors that practice and perform from the beginning of August through the middle of October.
-Marching Band rehearses two days a week outside of school and has performances at football games as well as marching band competitions.
+Marching Band rehearses two days a week outside of school and has performances at football games.
 We also have a pit orchestra that performs for our musical every year and a pep band that plays at home basketball games.